 The Bank has adopted IFRS 9 "Financial Instruments" from 1st January 2018.
-The Bank has updated its relevant credit processes and impairment requirements which relates to model and data governance, credit impairment and value adjustments.
+The Bank has successfully updated its relevant credit processes and impairment requirements which relates to model and data governance, credit impairment and value adjustments.
 ICAAP document has been updated to incorporate these changes.
-To arrive at an Expected Credit Loss (ECL) in relation to financial assets held by the Bank, models have been developed with support of external consultants, which underwent detailed user acceptance testing.
-The Bank has completed the process of assessing the initial impact of ECL, which mainly relates to lending portfolio.